windingwind/zotero-plugin-template/README.md

 - (Production mode only) Packaging the plugin to `*.xpi`
 - (Production mode only) Prepare `update.json` or `update-beta.json`

+> [!note]
- > What the difference between dev & prod?
+> **What's the difference between dev & prod?**
 >
 > - This environment variable is stored in `Zotero.${addonInstance}.data.env`.
 The outputs to console is disabled in prod mode.
 > - You can decide what users cannot see/use based on this variable.
 > - In production mode, the build script will pack the plugin and update the `update.json`

 ### 5 Release